 - Supremely in the person of Jesus Christ, “the radiance of God’s glory and the exact expression of his nature” (Heb.
 1:3).

 The Creator Is Still SpeakingDuring a small group meeting a number of years ago, I remember one of our members saying she wished God still spoke the way He did in the past.
 As we explored this together, I realized that what she meant was she wished God would speak to us directly apart from the Scriptures.
 She felt as though the Bible wasn’t really enough.
 It slowly dawned on me that she wasn’t alone.
 Some believers struggle with a disconnect between what they see in the Bible and what they experience.
 Because we don’t see God revealing Himself the way He did in the Old Testament, there is a temptation to believe He is no longer involved with us, unless He is going to say something new.
 But with this perspective, what my friend and so many of us risk missing is that although God has revealed all He intends to reveal to us, it doesn’t mean He has stopped speaking.
 He continues to show His power and glory in the things He has made.
 He continues to tell us of His character and nature, His will and commands, in His Word.
 He is still revealing His great love for us in Jesus Christ, the Savior of the world.
 And He will continue to tell us of these things until the day we stand before Him when all things are made new.
 God is not silent.
 He is still speaking today.
 And all who have ears to hear listen (Mark 4:9).

 This post is adapted from chapter 22 of Devotional Doctrine: Delighting in God, His Word, and His World, a new resource from The Gospel Project exploring the essential doctrines of the Christian faith and how doctrine shapes our devotion.
 Get your free copy here.
+Photos via Freely Photos.